nolsto/RequireJS-Module-Manager/README.md

 # RequireJS-Module-Manager
 Sublime Text plugin for adding, removing, and organizing AMD requirements in a JavaScript file using RequireJS and Escope.

+This plugin removes the hassle from developing AMD modules with long and changing dependency lists.
+It knows where to find your project's existing modules and allows you to add, modify or remove them as dependencies from a module easily.
+It also keeps your modules' dependencies organized and formatted according to your own preferences.

 **Warning!
 Not ready for primetime yet.**

 ## Settings